avskmurthy/projectos/README.md

 # projectos
-A simple and free-forever project management tool !
+A simple and free-forever project management tool!